Last Updated on November 27, 2022

 The scapula, also known as the shoulder blade is a triangular, flat bone of shoulder girdle that articulates with the head of the humerus at the glenohumeral joint which is popularly called the shoulder joint, and with the lateral end of the clavicle at the acromioclavicular joint.
-In doing so, the scapula connects the upper limb to the trunk.
-The following diagram would explain the relation of the scapula to the thorax.
+In doing so, it connects the upper limb to the trunk.
+The following diagram would explain the relation of the shoulder blade to the thorax.

 The scapula has got two surfaces, three borders, three angles and three processes.
 Scapula serves as a site for attachment for many important muscles around the shoulder.

 The Surfaces of Scapula

 Scapula has got two surfaces – costal surface that abuts the thorax and dorsal surface which can be felt when we palpate the bone from behind.